-Depending on the nature of your business, the sale of your goods or services may be dealt with by standard terms and a purchase order.
+Depending on the nature of your business, the sale of your goods or services may be dealt with by standard terms and purchase order.
 Where a more complex project is involved you will need to negotiate a more bespoke contract.
-Getting these negotiations right and protecting your assets is vital.

 If you supply IT services things are not so simple and so you must always think about the duration of the deal and develop bespoke IT contracts to help protect your business and its assets.
 For example, you would aim to negotiate long term notice periods in order to protect good customer relationships.
 When dealing with specifications as a supplier, you must always think in terms of physical hardware and hours of labour.
 Avoid IT contracts that are based on outcomes where possible.